vchirikov/gh-vstest-logger/readme.md

 After test run the logger produce a [GitHub Workflow job summary](https://docs.github.com/en/actions/using-workflows/workflow-commands-for-github-actions#adding-a-job-summary).

-You can also view [how we use it in our workflows](./.github/workflows/unit-tests.yml).
+You also can use the tests summary as content of a PR comment.
+As a reference you can view [how we use it in our workflows](./.github/workflows/unit-tests.yml).

 ### Additional